-Some men seem to go from one trial to another.
+Some young men seem to go from one trial to another.
 God says your hardship doesn't go unnoticed in heaven.
-When you endure, when you refuse to throw in the towel and make excuses, God has a crown waiting for you.
-If you hang in there through suffering, knowing God is working His purposes in your life even if you don't know exactly all He's doing, you'll receive this crown.
+You endure when you refuse to throw in the towel and make excuses.
+When this is your practice, God has a crown waiting for you.
+If you hang in there through suffering, knowing God is working His purposes in your life, even if you don't know exactly all He's doing, you'll receive this crown.